MIDAS technical analysis: Fifth Generation (Gen-5) Curves

 Developed by Bob English, MIDAS Average curves and MIDAS Delta curves were developed to analyse steeper asset price trends and longer-term asset price trends respectively.
 The curves can also address price porosity and price suspension problems associated with rapidly changing volume conditions.

 Full repertoire of MIDAS indicators

 MIDAS technical analysis currently consists of eight indicators developed independently by Levine, Coles, and English.
 Many of the indicators can be created from the various generations of MIDAS curve discussed in the previous section.

 Topfinder/Bottomfinder

 Developed by Paul Levine, PhD, this indicator applies strictly to accelerated price trends, as this concept is defined within the MIDAS system.
+The purpose of this indicator is to estimate, from the behavior that the trend has already displayed, what the total cumulative volume of the trend will be.
+This helps to identify the likely end of the trend, without having to wait for subsequent price action to confirm trend exhaustion.
 The unusual parabolic component of the formula creates a terminal property to the indicator on price charts, making it quite unique among technical indicators.
 The indicator can also be created using Gen-2 curve methodologies, thus allowing its application to the forex and futures markets, as well as Gen-4 methodologies.
 The unusual parabolic component to the indicator is as follows: